 Link building needs to be one of the SEO services you focus on in 2018.

-Search continues to be a primary marketing channel online, and links continue to have a strong influence on visibility in search.
+Search continues to be a primary marketing channel online, and links continue to have a strong influence on visibility in search and keyword rankings.
 At Page One Power we’ve spent the past year testing and tweaking our link acquisition tactics to maximize efficiency.
 After reviewing our own processes, it was clear that the driving force behind every link we secure is value.

 Value can take many forms, but as long as you can accurately identify the value your site or brand provides, you can then leverage that value for links online.